top of page

 When are the Aloha Estates Association road maintenance fees due?

-Road maintenance fees are due by May 31 each year.
-A 10% delinquent fee will be assessed the year after it was due.
+Road maintenance fees are due by March 1 each year.
+A 10% delinquent fee applies after March 1st.
 The late fee was established on May 30, 2009 by the Board.
 The annual newsletter with the attached invoice will reflect the total amount due.

 Property owners should contact the Association via email (aea96771@yahoo.com) for any concerns about balances on the account.